 How we teach Geography

 At Chesterton, geography lessons are taught through an enquiry based approach.
 This allows our children to develop their proficiency in the asking and answering of relevant questions, collecting and analysing data and drawing conclusions.
 Each year group will have a main enquiry question that they are looking to answer at the end of the unit, with each lesson being based around a sub enquiry question.
-Through investigations and discussions, children will deepen their knowledge on their chosen topic.
-As children move throughout the school, they will use and build upon their skill sets.
+Through investigations, discussions, fieldwork and mapwork, children will deepen their knowledge on their chosen unit.
+As children move throughout the school, they will use and build upon their skill sets and knowledge base.
 Our lessons are enriched with a range of different outdoor learning opportunities, with children going on trips to the seaside and carrying out geographical surveys around our local area.
-Within our lessons we actively make links to the wider world by discussing the sustainable development goals and the UNCRC rights.
+Within our lessons we actively make links to the wider world by discussing the Sustainable Development Goals and the UNCRC rights.